 2 – Accidently breaking the law in the country you’re visiting

 Your holiday destination of choice might have glorious sandy beaches, a glistening blue sea, and very reasonably-priced alcohol, but does it have any unique laws or customs that you don’t know about?
+If you get arrested, you may need the services of a bondsman to help you post bail.

 It’s tempting to treat everywhere you go on holiday as a sunnier, better looking version of the country you live in.
 Most of us certainly do this.
 But there are many countries that have unique and perhaps unexpected laws and customs that you may not be aware of.
 For example, bowing in Japan has been called “an art form”, and it’s listed among the many local customs you should learn before you visit the country.